Senate confirms health care watchdog assailed by Trump

 “It is wrong,” Trump said nonetheless.

-The report was a fact-based product by federal gumshoes, but Trump insinuated it was politically motivated.
-The former president had a rocky relationship with inspector generals throughout the government and Grimm at that time was the de facto head of the HHS office, which was lacking a Senate-confirmed leader.
+The report was a fact-based product by federal auditors, but Trump insinuated it was politically motivated.
+The former president had a rocky relationship with inspectors general throughout the government and Grimm at that time was the de facto head of the HHS office, which was lacking a Senate-confirmed leader.
 She started her government career in 1999, serving both Republican and Democratic administrations.

 “So, give me the name of the inspector general?”
 Trump asked a reporter at the briefing.